rhodagwata/Datascience/README.md

 'insurance' - Cost of monthly homeowner's insurance

 #Property characteristics:
-'beds' - Number of bedrooms,'baths' - Number of bathrooms,'sqft' - Total floor area in squared feet,'lot_size' - Total outside area in squared feet
+'beds' - Number of bedrooms,'baths' - Number of bathrooms,
+'sqft' - Total floor area in squared feet,
-'year_built' - Year property was built,'active_life' - Number of gyms, yoga studios, and sports venues within 1 mile,'basement' - Does the property have a basement?
+'lot_size' - Total outside area in squared feet 'year_built' - Year property was built,
+'active_life' - Number of gyms, yoga studios, and sports venues within 1 mile, 'basement' - Does the property have a basement?
-'exterior_walls' - The material used for constructing walls of the house,'roof' - The material used for constructing the roof
+'exterior_walls' - The material used for constructing walls of the house, 'roof' - The material used for constructing the roof

 #Location convenience scores:
 'restaurants' - Number of restaurants within 1 mile